 Anyone who has been to Harvest Children’s Home will tell you that the kids were the highlight of their trip.
 They are fun, loving and playful – a real reflection of the great environment they’re in.

 The potential of these children is immeasurable.
 Who will they be?
 How many lives will they touch?
 What will they offer to their world as they grow and mature?
-We want to be there to make sure there is a future for them – these ones who would be forgotten and cast aside if it weren’t for this Oasis of hope called Harvest Children’s Home.
-So please – take a few minutes and get to know our kids, and while you do, let your mind wander; dream with them and consider just what these lives may become with the continued help of caring people like you and me.
+We want to be there to make sure there is a future for them and all who will follow.
+So, take a few minutes and get to know our kids, and while you do, dream with them and consider just what these lives may become with the continued help of caring people like you.

 A Day in the Life

-A day in the life of a child at Harvest Children’s Home looks a good bit like an average day for one of our children – minus all the modern conveniences.
-They’re awakened by staff caregivers around 5:30 am, and just after sunrise, the children gather in the small dining hall for the 1st order of the day – devotions.
+A day in the life of a child at Harvest Children’s Home looks a bit like an average day for one of our children – minus all the modern conveniences.
+They’re awakened by their Matron around 5:30 am, and just after sunrise, the children gather in the activities room for the 1st order of the day – devotions.
 There they pray, quote scripture, and sing songs in their native tongue (Kom), also in English, and sometimes even French.
 Their natural joy and harmony is amazing to hear.